egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 So your mail server is up and running?
 People who received your emails compliment you?
 Pat yourself on the back.
 This is just the beginning.

 One recipient may comment to you that a logo is missing next to your sent-email on their phone-based mail clients.
-You've spent 35 years of digesting some 400-off IETF Request For Comments (RFCs) and its drafts, countless of SMTP specifications, and many onerous hidden protocol tweaks by various mail client vendors, you say "WHAT?
+You've spent 35 years of digesting some 400-off IETF Request For Comments (RFCs) and its drafts, countless SMTP specifications, and many onerous hidden protocol tweaks by various mail client vendors, you say "WHAT?
 What dastardly new feature is it this time?
 This logo next to my emails?".

 BIMI, stands for Brand Indicator for Message Notification.
 It has been percolating around since 2017 and officially appeared in ([2018 IETF Draft](https://datatracker.ietf.org/doc/html/draft-chuang-bimi-certificate-00)).